aws-solutions-library-samples/guidance-for-self-calibrating-level-4-digital-twins-on-aws/README.md

 cd ..
 ```
 While the CDK is being deployed, you can navigate in AWS Console to the CloudFormation page to obtain details on the progress/status/errors of the deployment.

+**Note:** this CDK deployment will __not__ deploy a TwinMaker instance as this example does not include a 3D asset.
+Thus, Grafana directly reads data from SiteWise.

 ## Deployment Validation